Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 Can Pure Platinum Ever Become Magnetic?

-Under Which Circumstances Can Platinum Become Magnetic?
+Under Which Circumstances Platinum Magnetizes?

+Platinum magnetizes when it’s alloyed with ferromagnetic metals and materials.
 For example, platinum is often alloyed with cobalt, nickel and iron and the presence of these ferromagnetic metals makes the entire platinum object respond to magnets.

 The magnetic reaction happens even when the alloy consists of 90% platinum and just 10% of ferromagnetic material, for example cobalt.

-Platinum remains immune to magnet when it’s alloyed with non-magnetic metals like gold (gold is a non-magnetic precious metal), silver (silver is non-magnetic precious metal), palladium (palladium is also non-magnetic), rhodium (rhodium is a paramagnetic metal), iridium and others.
+Platinum remains immune to magnets when it’s alloyed with non-magnetic metals like gold (gold is a non-magnetic precious metal), silver (silver is non-magnetic precious metal), palladium (palladium is also non-magnetic), rhodium (rhodium is a paramagnetic metal), iridium and others.

 Is 999 Platinum Magnetic?

-999 platinum isn’t magnetic.
+No, 999 platinum isn’t magnetic.
 It’s paramagnetic.

 999 platinum is the purest platinum form containing at least 99.9% pure platinum content.
 Pure platinum isn’t magnetic as there’s only 0.1% room left for any other metal.
+999 platinum is used for creating bullion for investment purposes, and in fact roughly 20% of newly mined platinum goes into making investment-grade platinum coins and bars.

 Is 950 Platinum Magnetic?